edponce/thesis_template/README.md

 1. **utk-refs.bib** - sample bibliography file.
 It is recommended not to change the name of this file as it is invoked by **utk-main.tex** and **utk-proposal-main.tex**.
-1. **sample-dissertation.pdf** - PDF example of a research generated with the default configurations.
+1. **sample-dissertation.pdf** - PDF example of a research manuscript generated with the default configurations.
 1. **utk-guide-to-thesisdissertation.pdf** - official UTK guide to
    theses/dissertations at the time of this writing 11/2018.
 1. **utk-forms/** - directory containing UTK Master and PhD graduate school